tc39/notes/es7/2015-07/july-29.md

 (Difference between Arm and Intel)

-DG: Arm 64, arm v8 corrects this
+DGN: Arm 64, arm v8 corrects this

 MM: this non-determinism is actually just difference between platform